Efficient active learning of sparse halfspaces with arbitrary bounded noise: Preliminaries

-Assumption~\ref{a:bn} is a special case of the well-known $\eta$-bounded noise model.
-The assumption implies that the Bayes optimal classifier with respect to the distribution $D$ is $h_u$.
+Assumption~\ref{a:bn} implies that the Bayes optimal classifier with respect to the distribution $D$ is $h_u$.
 As a consequence, the optimal halfspace is $h_u$, namely $\err(h_u, D) = \min_{w'} \err(h_w, D)$.
-Note that if $s = d$, no sparsity property of the optimal halfspace is assumed.
-Assumption~\ref{a:ilc} has appeared in many prior works on active learning, for example,~\citet{balcan2013active}.
-Using the geometric toolkit of isotropic log-concave distributions developed in \cite{lovasz2007geometry},~\citet{balcan2013active} shows the following important lemma. \begin{lemma} Suppose that Assumption~\ref{a:ilc} is satisfied.
-Then there are absolute constants $c_1$ and $c_2$, such that for any two vectors $v_1$ and $v_2$,
+Assumption~\ref{a:ilc} has appeared in many prior works~\cite{klivans2009learning,balcan2013active,awasthi2017power,zhang2018efficient}. \cite{balcan2013active} showed the following important lemma. \begin{lemma} Suppose that Assumption~\ref{a:ilc} is satisfied.
+There exist absolute constants $c_1$ and $c_2$, such that for any two vectors $v_1$ and $v_2$,

-\end{lemma} Without distributional assumptions, it is known that agnostically learning halfspaces is computationally hard~\citep{feldman2006new,guruswami2009hardness}.
-We leave the question of whether our algorithm can handle broader unlabeled data distributions such as $s$-concave distributions~\citep{balcan2017sample} to future work.